katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 == Screenshots ==

-1. This is the Plugin settings page.
+1. This is the plugin settings page.
 2. This is the icon you click to open the Add Product popup.
 3. This is the Add Product popup showing how to add a listing of products by category.
 4. This is the product category shortcode that gets created by the Add Product popup.